ministryofjustice/hmpps-court-cases-release-dates-design/README.md

 1. `package.json`
 2. `src/package/package.json`

 Both should match the semantic version you intend to use for the upcoming GitHub release tag (e.g. `5.2.7`), following the major/minor/patch rules above.
-Commit and push this change to `main` before publishing the release.

 > Note: the publish workflow patches `dist/package.json`'s version using the **release tag name**, not the committed `package.json` value.
 Keeping both files in sync with the tag ensures the repo's version metadata accurately reflects what's published to npm.